100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 The number one cause of damage to spa equipment is chemical corrosion, often caused by low pH.
 Low pH & Total Alkalinity associated with Bromine, Trichlor & Dichlor chlorines can cause damage in a matter of days.

-Products that show any sign of damage from Corrosive Water are not covered by any warranties from any manufacturers.
+Products that show damage from Corrosive Water are almost never covered by any warranties from any manufacturers.
+They cover manufacturing faults.
+The below examples show damage outside of that scope.

-• Chlorine tablets: Trichlorisocyanuric acid ("Trichlor") should NEVER be used in a spa.
+• Chlorine tablets: Trichlorisocyanuric acid (Trichlor) should never be used in a spa.
 It is simply far too strong, and extremely corrosive.
-No warranty will be valid by any manufacturer where this is used.
+Chlorine tablets can cause damage in as little as a few hours.

-• "Cheap" Calcium-based chlorine.
-Some of the cheapest chlorine on the market comes as a powder, and is called "Calcium Hypochlorite."
+• Calcium-based chlorine: Some of the cheapest chlorine on the market comes as a powder, and is called "Calcium Hypochlorite."
 This can be as much as 70% calcium, which never comes back out of the water.
 The only way to remove it is by emptying water.

 Undamaged 10 Year Old Pump